 - Use as a spray on treatment for stains.

 Ants- Mix 1 tsp of honey with 1 tsp of borax.
-Place the blob of sticky goodness out for ants to eat.
-They will take this back to their nest and it will take care of them within a short period of time.
+Place a dollop where you have spotted the ants and allow them to take this back to their nest.
+It will take care of them within a short period of time.

 Homemade Mosquito Repellent